section-engineering-education/engineering-education/content/articles/regex-implementation-with-java/index.md

 `Matcher` method `find` matches a portion of the string to the search pattern and outputs the portion of the string that matches the search pattern.

-It is important to note that the method `matches` of class String, Pattern, or matcher returns a boolean value `true` if the whole string to be matched matches the regular expression.
+It is important to note that the method `matches` of class String, Pattern, or matcher returns a boolean value `true` if the whole string matches the regular expression pattern.

 ### SOME STRING METHODS THAT APPLY REGEX

-Given two instances of a string with variable names `s` and `replacement` and regex patterns represented as “regex”, we can carry out the following operations on `s`:
+Given two instances of a string with variable names `s` and `replacement` and regex patterns represented as `regex`, we can carry out the following operations on `s`:

 * `s.replaceFirst(“regex”, “replacement”)` : This replaces the first occurrence of `regex` in `s` with `replacement`.